 - They enjoy music or playing musical instruments.

 - They sing along when listening to the radio.

 - They might need more time on tests than visual learners.

 - They often enjoy acting out some important events or dramatizing stories from textbooks.

 Related Reading: Benefits of Culturally Responsive Teaching

 Practical Auditory Learning Activities to Enhance Students’ Learning

 Auditory learning for kids is all about listening.
 You want your students to listen carefully, understand what they hear, and respond appropriately.
 When children attend, they develop their ability to pay attention, follow directions, and make new connections in their minds.

-Auditory learning activities are an excellent way for kids to process information and use it in their lives.
+Auditory learning activities are an excellent way for kids to process and use information in their lives.
 Listening attentively is also essential for building relationships with others and helping them succeed at school and work later on down the line.